A chronology of continued square roots and other continued compositions, through the year 2016

 The author inductively defines $\alpha_1(x)=x^2-a$ and $\alpha_n(x)=\alpha_{n-1}^2(x)-a$.
 He observes that, to each arrangement of the signs $+$ or $-$ in the terms of the continued square root \eqref{E:Pin1918a-1} above, having $n$ radicals, there corresponds a different solution of $\alpha_n(x)=0$.
 He then gives a criterion for these solutions to be real.
-See also \textsc{Vellucci and Bersani 2016a} . \item (1920) Umberto Scarpis , Catene periodiche di radicali. \emph{Giornale di matematiche di Battaglini} \textbf{58}, 1--13.
+See also \hyperref[Vel2016a]{\textsc{Vellucci and Bersani 2016a}} .